Executive Summary

 Environmental DNA (eDNA) sampling targeting chinook, coho, sockeye, and bull trout was conducted below Bulkley Falls and approximately 1 km downstream to detect species presence within the reach at the time of collection, with analysis pending from the University of Northern British Columbia.

-Tools as deliverables.
-The spatial analysis tools developed for this work are open-source R packages designed to work at any scale and in any watershed in the province:
+Open-source software and data products.
+The spatial analysis packages and catalogs developed through this and related work are open-source and designed to work at any scale and in any watershed in the province:

 • Stream network spatial hydrology — fresh